IndexOfNull/OM2020-Woop/README.md

 # Guide

 If you want to run this code on your own Woop™, there's some things you're going to want to know.
 First, you'll want to `pip install pyo pillow keyboard`.
-Be sure you've also installed run Adafruits CircuitPython script (otherwise `board` will not be a recognized module).
-Second, you'll probably want ImageMagick installed to split your .GIFs into coalesced frames (using `giftoframes.sh`).
+Be sure you've also run Adafruits CircuitPython script (otherwise `board` will not be a recognized module).
+Second, you'll may want ImageMagick installed to split your .GIFs into coalesced frames (using `giftoframes.sh`).

 Connect your WS2812B lights to Pin 21 of your RPi3.
 Also, you'll need a USB microphone and keyboard plugged into the USB ports.